lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 As it has been shown above, we will have two set of buffers, one for the vertices and the other one for the indices.
 We will have as many buffers frames in flight we have, We first check if `imDrawData.ptr` is null, which may be caused because we have not initialized the GUI and retrieve the total number of vertices and indices to be drawn.
-If there are noe vertices or no indices, we just return. required by the GUI defined by the `IGuiInstance` implementation.
+If there are no vertices or no indices, we just return.
 If the buffers have not been created yet or the number of vertices and indices they hold are less than the already allocated (this means that the GUI elements have changed and we need more space), we create new
 Vulkan buffers.
 The buffers need to be accessed from both the GPU and the application.
 After that, we just copy the vertices and indices data to those buffers.
 Once the data has been copied, we call a new method in the `VulkanBuffer` class named `flush`.
 The rationale for that is that we have not used the `VK_MEMORY_PROPERTY_HOST_COHERENT_BIT` flag when creating the Vulkan buffers.
 Therefore, we need to ensure that the buffer data is available to the GPU by calling the `flush` method in the `VulkanBuffer` class.

 The `GuiRender` class also defines a `resize` method that should be invoked when the render area changes its size.
 In this methods, we just update the ImGui display size: